 Analysis: Staff notes the site is currently designated Rural Land lying outside the County UGB, functionally within the Rural Area.
-The requested amendment will extend the Urban Area into the Rural Area westward from the Urban Area to the west and south, but would encircle the Urban Area around existing Rural Land parcels.
-Additionally, other as yet incomplete projects are only commencing development activity, while more existing infill options and as yet undeveloped residential lands are located further east/southeast.
+The requested amendment will extend the Urban Area into the Rural Area among existing Rural Land designated agricultural tracts with exiting agricultural operations.
+While lands to the east, across SE 73rd Avenue are authorized for development, only limited development plans are currently approved.
+Additionally, other existing infill options and as yet undeveloped residential lands are located further east/southeast.
 Further, the preliminary review of the Traffic Study identifies LOS deficiencies that are not currently addressed in existing County and FDOT planning documents, and substandard right-of-way conditions are a further concern in efforts to provide for improvements.
 Extensions of utilities would extend such service further into and along Rural Land designated agricultural properties not eligible for Urban Area development.
 Staff finds the application is not consistent with F.S.
 Section 163.3177(6)(a)9a.